 Where is the Annapurna Circuit trail located?

 Annapurna Circuit Trek is a moderately difficult trek.
-Any healthy individual can do this trek, and you do not need to have prior trekking experience.
-However, you have to be mentally prepared to go on this trek.
+Any healthy individual with good fitness can do this trek, and also you need to have prior trekking experience.
+You have to be mentally prepared to go on this trek.
 The most difficult part of this trek is when you will cross Thorong Phedi and Thorong La Pass.

-What is the highest altitude reached in this trek?
+What is the highest altitude reached in this Annapurna Circuit trek?

-The highest altitude reached on this trek is 5,416m/17,769ft.
+The highest altitude reached on the Annapurna circuit trek is 5,416m/17,769ft.
 This is the elevation of Thorong La Pass.

 What about battery charging and hot shower facilities?